 If you’re looking for an investment opportunity that also makes you feel good about your investment, check out the funds being offered on WunderCapital.com.
 Start by selecting a fund that aligns with your expected annual rate of return.

 Both Wunder Capital funds being offered have a minimum investment threshold of $1,000.
-The Wunder Term Fund is geared towards higher growth seekers and has an annual target return rate of 8.5% over an 84 month term.
+The Wunder Capital 5 investment is geared towards higher growth seekers and has an annual target return rate of 7.5% over a 60 month term.
 The other fund being made available is the Wunder Income Fund which is a more risk averse fund that has an annual target return rate of 6% over a 120 month or 10 year term.

 Business owners looking to finance their solar installation also have an opportunity to be involved with the company through the Wunder Capital “Get Financing” page.